PatrickAllenCooper/FM-LLM-Solver/Guidance_Documents/design_doc.md

 - @ A 34.55.217.224, www A 34.55.217.224 already point to a Google-owned IPv4.
 Attach your HTTPS LB to **that** IP (if reserved in your project) or reserve a new global static IP and update the two A records.
 - _domainconnect CNAME is benign and unrelated to this stack.

-## 17) What you'll have after MVP
+## 17) Current Implementation Status & Next Steps

+**What is Currently Implemented**:
-- Authenticated, schema-driven system input; strict LLM outputs.
+- ✅ Authenticated, schema-driven system input with strict LLM outputs
-- Numeric + formal acceptance checking with explicit margins.
-- Full provenance and exportable artifacts.
+- ✅ Core AcceptanceService with numerical validation (Stage A of acceptance protocol)
-- Clean Material 3 UI aligned with CU Boulder branding.
+- ✅ Complete Material 3 UI with CU Boulder branding and comprehensive About page
+- ✅ Firebase/Firestore backend with real-time candidate processing
+- ✅ Full candidate lifecycle: generation → acceptance checking → status display
+- ✅ Email authorization system and role-based access control
+- ✅ Mathematical computation engine with Lyapunov/barrier condition checking
+- ✅ Anthropic Claude integration with structured prompting and JSON validation

+**Terminology Update**: System now uses "accepted" instead of "verified" throughout to reflect the cautious nature of numerical acceptance checks.
+Candidates are "accepted" when they pass our rigorous but not absolute numerical and formal validation processes.

+**Planned Enhancements**:
+- Stage B formal verification (SOS/SMT integration)
+- PostgreSQL migration from Firestore
+- Full experiment management and statistical analysis features
+- Advanced visualization (heatmaps, level sets, 3D plots)
+- PDF/LaTeX export functionality
-- Domain fmgen.net terminating at Google-managed TLS on a global HTTPS LB.
+- Domain fmgen.net deployment with Google-managed TLS

-If you want, I can provide:
+**Available for Implementation**:

-- JSON Schemas for SystemSpec and LLM output,
+- JSON Schemas for SystemSpec and LLM output (partially implemented)
-- A minimal Terraform skeleton for the LB + Cloud Run + Secret Manager,
+- Terraform infrastructure templates
-- A one-page PDF report template for accepted candidates.
+- PDF report templates for accepted candidates
+- Advanced statistical analysis pipeline